microsoft/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 This section guides you through different settings for enabling Microsoft Defender for Cloud - SQL servers on machines.
 Most of these settings are already enabled during the logon script execution when login to _ArcBox-Client_ Azure VM.
 Even though these are pre-configured there might be delays in showing them in the Azure portal.

-- Following are the settings of Microsoft Defender for Cloud - SQL servers on machines configured using automation scripts and can be reviewed in Azure portal.
+- Following are the settings of Microsoft Defender for Cloud - SQL servers on machines configured using automation scripts and can be reviewed in the Azure portal.

   ![Screenshot showing Microsoft Defender for Cloud plans](./microsoft-defender-plans.png)